Skip to content

 Considerations for RPA with Tallyfy

-• Robustness and fragility: UI automation can be less stable than API integrations.
-UI changes in the legacy application can break your RPA flow.
-Regular maintenance is often required for RPA solutions connected to Tallyfy.
+• Robustness and fragility: UI automation is less stable than API integrations.
+One UI change in the legacy application can break your entire RPA flow.
+You’ll need regular maintenance for RPA solutions connected to Tallyfy.

-• Error handling: Implement comprehensive error handling in your desktop flow.
-More on error concepts can be found in managing and monitoring flows.
+• Error handling: You must implement comprehensive error handling in your desktop flow.
+Check out managing and monitoring flows for error concepts.

-• Security: Be cautious with credentials in desktop flows, especially for unattended bots.
+• Security: Be extremely cautious with credentials in desktop flows (especially for unattended bots).

-• Alternative exploration: Before RPA, thoroughly investigate if the legacy system has any other integration methods (undocumented APIs, file import/export).
-These are generally more reliable for Tallyfy integrations.
+• Alternative exploration: Before jumping to RPA, investigate whether the legacy system has any other integration methods - undocumented APIs, file import/export capabilities.
+These work more reliably for Tallyfy integrations.

-• Tallyfy’s strengths: Remember Tallyfy provides powerful API and Webhook capabilities.
-These should always be your first choice for integrating directly with Tallyfy or for triggering external automations from Tallyfy, rather than relying on RPA to interact with Tallyfy itself.
+• Tallyfy’s strengths: Tallyfy provides powerful API and Webhook capabilities.
+Always use these first for integrating directly with Tallyfy or triggering external automations from Tallyfy.
+Don’t use RPA to interact with Tallyfy itself.

-Using RPA with Power Automate Desktop can be a way to extend Tallyfy’s reach into environments with older applications lacking APIs, but it requires careful planning.
+RPA with Power Automate Desktop extends Tallyfy’s reach into environments with older applications lacking APIs.
+Just plan carefully.

 Middleware > Power Automate